Zaid-dev77/Zaid-dev77/README.md

 💻 Web Developer | WordPress | Wix | Squarespace | Frontend Development

-I am a passionate web developer with 2 years of experience in building dynamic, responsive, and user-friendly websites.
+I am a passionate web developer with 2+ years of experience in building dynamic, responsive, and user-friendly websites.
+Since May 2023, I’ve been working as a front-end developer at **DEP LLC**, where I specialize in crafting clean, optimized, and scalable web solutions.
 My expertise lies in WordPress, Elementor Page Builder, Wix, and Squarespace, along with a strong command of HTML, CSS, JavaScript, Bootstrap, and Tailwind CSS.
-I love crafting clean, optimized, and scalable web solutions that enhance user experience and performance.

-Beyond coding, I am constantly learning and exploring new web technologies to stay ahead in the ever-evolving digital world.
-Whether it's front-end design, website customization, or performance optimization, I am always up for a challenge.
+I love creating websites that not only look great but also deliver exceptional user experiences and performance.
+Whether it's front-end design, website customization, or performance optimization, I’m always up for a challenge.

+🌱 Constantly learning and exploring new web technologies to stay ahead in the ever-evolving digital world.

-💡 Interests
+💡 Interests:
-When I’m not coding, I enjoy indulging in my other passions:
+When I’m not coding, I enjoy:
 🎮 Gaming – Avid gamer who loves exploring different genres.
 ⚽ Football – Big fan of the sport, whether it's playing or watching.
 🎬 Movies – Enjoy watching all kinds of movies, from action to thrillers.

 📩 How to Reach Me